 - Be a role model for Continuing Professional Development (CPD) by reflecting on your work, connecting with networks of leaders, promoting a learning culture and enabling the development of others.

 - Comply with our Code of Professional Conduct.

 The membership grades are now aligned with the levels of our new Profession Map.
 If you are interested in coming into Chartered Fellowship via Experience Assessment or Upgrading, use the membership standards to determine if this is the right membership level for you.

 What sort of job roles are at Chartered Fellow level?

 Whether you’re employed or working on a consultancy basis, Chartered Fellows usually work at senior management or director level.
 In larger organisations you’ll typically be a Director or Head of specialist area, working through teams to deliver the people strategy.
-In smaller organisations – or if you are delivering services as a consultant – you’ll demonstrate a sustainable impact at a strategic level.
+In smaller organisations – or if you are delivering services as a consultant – you’ll demonstrate long-term value creation in a strategic context.

 - Group HR Director

 - Head of Reward